Camping

 NPS Photo/ A. Ramos

 Camping in one location for more than 14 consecutive days is prohibited.
 If you wish to camp for longer than 14 days, your second camp must be at least two miles away from your original campsite.
-The 14-day clock starts as soon as you erect your tent, and your tent occupies that campsite.
+The 14-day clock starts as soon as you set up your tent.
 Established campsites are scarce.
-The 14 day restriction is to reduce lasting impacts to the land, as many operators and visitors try to use the same established site.
-More information on the seasonal camping closures on the Maps page
+The 14-day restriction is to reduce lasting impacts to the land, as many operators and visitors try to use the same established site.
+There are also seasonal camping closures.
+More information on these closures on the Maps page.

 A map showing a red circle, everything outside the red circle is considered backcountry/wilderness camping